The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Stevens County?

-Stevens County, Minnesota has 3 public high schools, along with 0 middle schools and 3 elementary schools.
+Stevens County, Minnesota has 3 public high schools, serving approximately 808 students.

 What is the largest school district in Stevens County?